We accelerate discoveries using AI and UQ.

 Machine learning models can help to reduce the large computational cost involved in computing various adsorption and transition-state energies of all possible surface states on a large number of catalyst models, and overcome the shortcomings of linear scaling relations for more complex chemistries.

-Uncertainty Quantification in Deep Learning
+UQ in Deep Learning

 Exact Bayesian neural network methods are intractable and non-applicable for real-world applications.
 We propose an approximate estimation of the weights uncertainty using Ensemble Kalman Filter, which is easily scalable to a large number of weights.